opencredo/heroku-fastly/README.md

 ```
 === Domain www.example.org has been queued for TLS certificate addition.
 This may take a few minutes.

- ▸    In the mean time, start the domain verification process by creating a DNS TXT record containing the following content:
+=== To start the domain verification process create a DNS CNAME record.

- ▸
- ▸
- ▸    Once you have added this TXT record you can start the verification process by running:
- ▸
- ▸    $ heroku fastly:verify start DOMAIN —app APP
+CNAME _acme-challenge.www.example.org lja6px7qnjrx5dgqd7.fastly-validations.com

+=== Alongside the initial verification record either the following CNAME and/or A records are required.

+CNAME www.example.org j.sni.global.fastly.net

+A www.example.org 151.101.2.132, 151.101.66.132, 151.101.130.132, 151.101.194.132
  ```

 * Test `verify` command.
 Run `heroku fastly:verify www.example.org`, will return something like:

 ```
- ▸    Valid approval domains: example.org, www.example.org
-Type the approval domain to use (or ENTER if only 1): : ^C
+ (node:55920) [DEP0066] DeprecationWarning: OutgoingMessage.prototype._headers is deprecated
+ === Domain www.example.org TLS subscription state: pending
+ The issuing of a certificate may take up to 30 minutes.
+In the mean time please confirm your DNS records are configured with your DNS provider for fastlydev.thinkcheesy.com
 ```

 * Test `purge` command.
 Run `heroku fastly:purge --all --app my-fast-app`, will return something like: